 When you take pictures with your iPhone, they usually get sorted in your album via the date created.
 This is usually saved on the image as metadata that cannot be changed easily, thus being a more reliable means to arrange your photos.

 This, however, can be quite messed up if your phone decides to arrange your photos with other parameters, for example, the location of the photographs, which can be a pain in the back to scroll and locate pictures you may want.

-This issue has become common with the upgrade to the software version of iOS 11 iPhone users especially iPhone 6 and iPhone 7.
+This issue has become common with upgrading the software version of iOS 11 iPhone users, especially iPhone 6 and iPhone 7.
 This issue, however, can be solved by the following:

 Reset your iPhone

-Make sure to back up your iPhone before the process so that you do not lose any data while resetting your iPhone.
+Make sure to back up your iPhone before the process, so you do not lose any data while resetting your iPhone.

 For iPhones running on iOS 9 and iOS 10, you can consider updating your software to see if Apple will fix the issue with the updates.

 When you duplicate your photos, they will be arranged in the order in which you duplicate them.
 Other photos that you had not saved in the same folder, for example, the camera roll, will be saved too though they will be saved in the right order.
 Replicating photos, however, can be very time-consuming and tiresome if you have a lot of pictures.

 Alex is an IT technician who shares his experiences with Apple devices occasionally.
 He has a collection of Apple devices (from iPhone 4) and has recently started trying out Android.